springyworks/maxGraph-kos/packages/website/docs/usage/migrate-from-mxgraph.md

 #### `maxGraph` style

-In maxGraph, the style is no more defined as a string but as a `CellStyle` object.
+In maxGraph, the style is no longer defined as a string but as a `CellStyle` object.

 Most of the time, the name of `CellStyle` properties is the same as the style keys in the mxGraph style.

+For more details about styles in maxGraph, see the [Styles documentation](../manual/model-and-cells.md#styles) manual.

 :::warning

-Be aware of the properties that have been renamed or whose value types have changed, as described in the [style properties](#properties) paragraph.
+Be aware of the properties that have been renamed or whose value types have changed, as described in the [Styling Properties](#properties) paragraph.

 :::